 a) Offering a legal protection to the actors in a succession

 The Regulation EU N. º 650/2012, 4th of July 2012 seeks to offer legal protection to those who intends to perform legal actions regarding the estate of a succession.
-The Regulation protects every person’s acquisition of estate as a consequence to a succession, as long as the person has been given these from the authorized person.
-In the same way, every entity that performs payments our deliver estate to an authorized person, according to the certificate, shall be free from responsibility regarding these actions.
+The Regulation protects every person’s acquisition of estate as a consequence of a succession, as long as the person has been given these from the authorized person.
+In the same way, every entity that performs payments our delivery estate to an authorized person, according to the certificate, shall be free from responsibility regarding these actions.

 b) As a form of proof of the succession

 The Certificate also proves the included circumstances since this has already been accredited by the national competent authority according to the succession law applicable to the succession.
 There’s a presumption that the ones who appear in the Certificate has the status as heirs and legatees and that their right to the estate shall be accordingly to what the Certificate says.

 In both cases, in order for the Regulation’s protection to have efficiency, it’s necessary that one that delivers or acquires estate knows that the Certificate’s content corresponds to reality.
 If the content doesn’t, then one must not be lacking this knowledge due to gross negligence.

 c) It is a registrable title in the official records